stijn-dejongh/lovecraft_public_domain/raw_converts/ca.md

 street.
 Anxious to stop the matter at its source, I hastened to the basement to tell the landlady;
 and was assured by her that the trouble would quickly be set right.

-  &ldquo;Doctair Mu&ntilde;oz,&rdquo; she cried as she rushed upstairs ahead of me, &ldquo;he have speel hees chemicals.
-He ees too seeck for doctair heemself&mdash;seecker and seecker all the time&mdash;but he weel not have no othair for help.
-He ees vairy queer in hees seeckness&mdash;all day he take funnee-smelling baths, and he cannot get excite or warm.
+   "Doctair Mu&ntilde;oz, " she cried as she rushed upstairs ahead of me,  "he have speel hees chemicals.
+He ees too seeck for doctair heemself--seecker and seecker all the time--but he weel not have no othair for help.
+He ees vairy queer in hees seeckness--all day he take funnee-smelling baths, and he cannot get excite or warm.
-All hees own housework he do&mdash;hees leetle room are full of bottles and machines, and he do not work as doctair.
-But he was great once&mdash;my fathair in Barcelona have hear of heem&mdash;and only joost now he feex a arm of the plumber that get hurt of sudden.
+All hees own housework he do--hees leetle room are full of bottles and machines, and he do not work as doctair.
+But he was great once--my fathair in Barcelona have hear of heem--and only joost now he feex a arm of the plumber that get hurt of sudden.
 He nevair go out, only on roof, and my boy Esteban he breeng heem hees food and laundry and mediceens and chemicals.
-My Gawd, the sal-ammoniac that man use for keep heem cool!&rdquo;
+My Gawd, the sal-ammoniac that man use for keep heem cool! "

   Mrs. Herrero disappeared up the staircase to the fourth floor, and I returned to my room.
-The ammonia ceased to drip, and as I cleaned up what had spilled and opened the window for air, I heard the landlady&rsquo;s heavy footsteps above me.
+The ammonia ceased to drip, and as I cleaned up what had spilled and opened the window for air, I heard the landlady's heavy footsteps above me.
 Dr. Mu&ntilde;oz I had never heard, save for certain sounds as of some gasoline-driven mechanism; since his step was soft and gentle.
 I wondered for a moment what the strange affliction of this man might be, and whether his obstinate refusal of outside aid were not the result of a rather baseless eccentricity.